Skip to Calculator

 If you're stitching on 11-count Aida with 3 strands, your thread use per stitch goes up significantly.
 On 11ct, each stitch covers a larger area, but you're using more thread per stitch.
 The net effect is roughly 50% more thread than 14ct/2-strand for the same stitch count.

-On finer fabrics — 18ct with 1 strand — each stitch uses less thread, but you can fit more stitches into the same inch, so the totals can be similar to 14ct.
+On finer fabrics (for example 18ct with 1 strand), each stitch uses less thread, but you can fit more stitches into the same inch, so the totals can be similar to 14ct.

 The calculator adjusts for all of this automatically.
 Just enter your fabric count and strand count and it handles the math.